reahl/reahl/reahl-doc/doc/whatchanged.rst

 Graphing support
 ----------------

 This release includes support for rendering Graphs.
-Instead of writing our own graphing library, we have added a |Chart|
+Instead of writing our own graphing library, we have added |Chart|
-|Widget| which renders a Figure created using `the Plotly Python library <https://github.com/plotly/plotly.py/>_`.
+which renders a Figure created using `the Plotly Python library <https://github.com/plotly/plotly.py/>`_.

 See the relevant HOWTOs for more information:

-:doc:`<howto/plotly>`
+:doc:`howto/plotly`
   An example that shows the basics of using a |Chart|.

-:doc:`<howto/plotly2>`
+:doc:`howto/plotly2`
   An example showing how to update a |Chart| efficiently in response to user actions.

 PayPal support
 --------------

 Added |PayPalButtonsPanel| which you can use to setup standard paypal payments.
-The panel displays the `PayPalButton <https://developer.paypal.com/docs/checkout/standard/>_` for processing a given |PayPalOrder| providing seamless integration to PayPal using the `PayPal REST API <https://developer.paypal.com/api/orders/v2/>_`.
+The panel displays the `PayPalButton <https://developer.paypal.com/docs/checkout/standard/>`_ for processing a given |PayPalOrder| providing seamless integration to PayPal using the `PayPal REST API <https://developer.paypal.com/api/orders/v2/>`_.

 See the HOWTO for more information:

-:doc:`<howto/paypal>`
+:doc:`howto/paypal`
-  Add a |PayPalButtonsPanel| to your own shoppingcart for `PayPal <https://www.paypal.com>_` payments.
+  Add a |PayPalButtonsPanel| to your own shoppingcart for `PayPal <https://www.paypal.com>`_ payments.

 Cross site request forgery (CSRF) protection